DarrylZero/gradle.substitute.plugin/README.md

 In example given below defined and applied DateTimeSubstitution rule searches #DATE `token` in project sources and replaces it with current time in format `dd.MM.yyyy`.

+A modification rule is applied using `rule` method of task

+in example given below defined and applied DateTimeSubstitution rule the rule finds #DATE `token` in source code base and replaces it with current time in format dd.MM.yyyy

 ```groovy
 class DateTimeSubstitution implements ModifyRule {
     String find = '#DATE'